How a Startup Works | A Detailed Look

 The Explosive Growth of a Startup

-Now, let's shift our focus to startups.
-A startup differs from a conventional company by its ability to achieve multiplier growth.
+Now, let’s shift our focus to startups.
+A startup is differentiated from a conventional company by its ability to achieve multiplier growth.
 Instead of growing at a percentage rate, startups experience exponential growth.

-Let's say in 2014, a startup started with revenue of one million dollars a year.
+Let's say that in 2014, a startup started out with revenues of $1 million a year.
 What makes a startup unique is its ability to grow at a dizzying pace.

 In 2015, this startup managed to double its revenue, reaching two million dollars.
 Then, in 2016, they doubled their revenue again, reaching four million dollars.
-This doubling pattern was repeated in subsequent years.
+This pattern of doubling was repeated in the following years.

-In just a few years, the startup far surpassed the traditional company that was still growing steadily.
+In just a few years, the startup vastly outperformed the traditional company that was still growing steadily.
 While the conventional company needed four years to double its revenue, the startup did it in one year.

-This illustrates the fundamental difference between percentage growth and multiplier growth that characterizes startups.
+This illustrates the fundamental difference between percentage growth and the multiplier growth that characterizes startups.

 The Key: Innovation in a Big Market